stevehunt70/project_create_readme_python/readme2.md

-# Steve Test
+# create file

 ### Project Description

-The function asks various questions in order to build a readme.md file automatically using the programming language of Python.

-The user's input of questions answered will populate the readme.md file in the appropriate positions, which in turn will format the actual file.
+brief description here

 ### Installation

 Use the package manager pip to install the following imports:

-pip install inquire
+pip install inquirer
 pip install rich

 ### Questions:

 These are the questions that the user will need to answer in order to fill in the readme.md file.

-    - What is the name of your project?
+    * What is the name of your project?

-    - Please list the library imports for Python that you need in order to be able to format this readme.md file separated by a comma.
+    * Please list the library imports for Python that you need in order to be able to format this readme.md file separated by a comma.

-    - Give a description of how the project works and what will be the end result.
+    * Give a description of how the project works and what will be the end result.

-    - What type of licence is needed?
+    * What type of licence is needed?

-    - Please copy in any links that are necessary. e.g. GitHub links.
+    * Please copy in any links that are necessary. e.g. GitHub links.

-    - What is the project status?
+    * What is the project status?

 ### Description